 Bolivia is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of North Carolina.
 With a population of 152 people and two constituent neighborhoods, Bolivia is the 546th largest community in North Carolina.

 Unlike some towns, Bolivia isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Bolivia are a mix of both white- and blue-collar jobs.
-Overall, Bolivia is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Bolivia who work in sales jobs (32.39%), community and social services (14.08%), and personal care services (5.63%).
+Overall, Bolivia is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Bolivia who work in sales jobs (27.78%), food service (10.00%), and community and social services (10.00%).

 Bolivia is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Being a small town, Bolivia does not have a public transit system used by locals to get to and from work.
+Bolivia is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Bolivia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bolivia residents report their race to be White, followed by Native American.
 Important ancestries of people in Bolivia include Scottish, English, Scots-Irish, and German.

 The most common language spoken in Bolivia is English.
 Other important languages spoken here include African languages and Hebrew.